z3c0/vistos_legacy/README.md

 assert a.bioguide == b.bioguide == c.bioguide
 ```

-Excluding a year or number will return the active US Congress:
+Excluding a year or number will return the active U.S. Congress:

 ``` python
 c = v.Congress()